-- 2.15 A new supervisee should not be allowed to perform any operation / procedure on his own until such time that his supervisor is satisfied that he has been properly trained and is competent to do so.
-The supervisee must never be assigned a task for which he has insufficient experience or expertise. - 2.16 The supervisee must have direct and timely access to his supervisor or a senior colleague for advice and assistance whenever he has a problem in managing a patient. - 2.17 During the first week when the supervisee sees new patients with acute problems by himself, the supervisee should report his plan of management to his supervisor, before carrying through with the treatment, in the event that a review by the senior doctor is required.
+- 2.16 The supervisee must have direct and timely access to his supervisor or a senior colleague for advice and assistance whenever he has a problem in managing a patient. - 2.17 During the first week when the supervisee sees new patients with acute problems by himself, the supervisee should report his plan of management to his supervisor, before carrying through with the treatment, in the event that a review by the senior doctor is required.